The Big Picture

 Canvases

 Canvases are elements of the invisible Portfolio object that represents the implied document.
 If that’s a bit confusing, just understand that references to canvases don’t require any parental document or application objects.
-Canvas references begin with canvases:
+Canvas references begin with: canvases

 Canvas